benGigaTech/python-grc-b/dev_notes.md

 1. **Undefined variables**: Always provide all required variables to `render_template()`
 2. **URL building errors**: Verify all `url_for()` calls reference valid endpoints
 3. **CSRF token issues**: Ensure all forms include the CSRF token: `<input type="hidden" name="csrf_token" value="{{ csrf_token() }}">`
+4. **Chart.js rendering**: If charts aren't displaying, check the console for JavaScript errors and ensure data is properly formatted

+### Notification System Issues

+If email notifications aren't working:

+1. **Configuration**: Verify MAIL_* settings in config.py match your mail server
+2. **Scheduler**: Check if the scheduler initialized correctly in the logs
+3. **Manual Test**: Use the admin interface to manually trigger notifications
+4. **Flask-APScheduler**: Ensure the package is installed and properly configured

+### Import/Export Issues

+Common problems with the import/export functionality:

+1. **CSV Format**: Exported CSV files should be compatible with the import functionality
+2. **Headers**: Ensure CSV headers match the expected column names
+3. **Date Formats**: Dates should be in YYYY-MM-DD format for proper parsing
+4. **File Size**: Large imports might require adjusting the maximum file size in the Flask configuration

 ## Testing